Sound symbolism: Magnitude symbolism

 High front vowels, such as /i/, are known to be perceptually associated to small size, whereas low and/or back vowels, such as /u/ or /a/, are usually associated with big size.
 This phenomenon is known as magnitude symbolism.

 Sapir (1929) showed that, when asked which of the two tables, named mil and mal, is bigger than the other, many people choose mal to be bigger than mil.
 This phenomenon is not only observable in pseudowords, but present throughout English vocabulary as well.

 Deictic symbolism

 In many languages, the proximal demonstrative pronoun ('this') tends to have high front vowels (such as /i/), whereas the distal demonstrative pronoun ('that') tends to have low and/or back vowels (such as /u/).
-Examples include: English this and that, French ceci and cela, and Indonesian ini and itu.
+Examples include: English this and that, French ceci and cela, Finnish tämä and tuo, and Indonesian ini and itu.

 Pronominal symbolism

 First person pronouns (me) and second person pronouns (you) tend to contain a nasal sound.
 Joo (2020) suggests that this may be related to the infant's tendency of using the nasal sound to seek the attention of the caretaker.